navintc/arcGisPlotting/Documentation/Dev Diary.md

 giving lats and longs, but it took so much time and it failed.
 Then I moved to making three different scenes to hold the maps.
 - Sucecsfully added sanfrisco, montreal and New york by looking into this https://tiles.arcgis.com/tiles/z2tnIkrLQ2BRzr6P/arcgis/rest/services/
 - Added the main menu

+## Day 2
+- Added Sun Controller to all scenes
+- Fixed the issue of being not able to click on the UI components by updating arcGisCameraComponent.
+- Ammended minor UI updates.